 Adding a second story to a ranch home is a dream for many homeowners – but many don’t know where to start.
 This stunning project from Red House showcases just how you can get the space you need.

 For many homeowners, location is everything.
 When living space is limited but your neighborhood is irreplaceable, this type of vertical addition might be the best solution for gaining more space.
 Such is the case with this close-in East Greenwich family who hired Red House to add more space inside their home while creating a striking architectural statement on the exterior.
 Keep reading to learn more about adding a second story to a ranch home in Rhode Island.
+(And check out Part II – How Much Does it Cost to Add a Second Story to a Home for more information).

 This East Greenwich home is one of our most transformative projects to date.
 Starting as a single-story ranch, our team expanded and converted the structure into a two-story Gothic Revival home!
 This second-floor addition not only increased valuable living space inside but also added tremendous value and curb appeal to the exterior.